Plabbee/angular-material-contrast-fix/README.md

 | checkbox-theme | Checkbox |
 | datepicker-theme | Datepicker |

+- For more help, have a look at the demo app on the github page
-- Alternatively, just go to the github page and copy the styles
+- Alternatively to using npm, just go to the github page and copy the styles